leesaye/project-23-marc-copy/README.md

 		1. This process is similar to adding an event but without an end date
 	4. On the calendar tab you can also change the views by clicking the week, day and agenda views at the top right
 	5. You can navigate back and forth in time using the buttons in the top left.
+7. To test our fourth use case, click the Feed Tab on the left sidebar.
+	1. This will bring up a view of recent events in your network.
+ 	2. Events that are already a part of your calendar can be seen with a green checkmark.
+  	3. By clicking the green plus mark on events that are not already in your calendar, you can add them to your calendar.
 8. For more space you can collapse the sidebar by clicking the three lines in the top left corner
 9. Lastly you can log out of your user by clicking the logout button on the sidebar (ensure that you expand the sidebar after collapsing it to see the logout button)
 	1. This will bring you back to the log in page